oguzhankircali/WebStorageManager/README.md

 # WebStorageManager

-This library include lots of methods to manage session storage or local storage on your web pages.
+Web Storage Manager is a library to manage local/session storage.
+Includes lots of methods to manage storage on your web pages.
 Commonly, we use web storage to keep our key-value lists.

 So, this library have some methods like;

 - to add item to list,
 - to get item by id from list,
 - to get all items from list,